joosbocks/joosbocks/README.md

-hi im joosbocks/joosyfruit! any prns except he bcs im a girl grrrrhrr im pretty chill, be nice to me and i'll be nice to u! :)
+hi im joosbocks/joosyfruit! any prns except he bcs im a girl grrrrhrr.... im pretty chill, be nice to me and i'll be nice to u! :)

 <!--